datalad-handbook/book/docs/basics/101-140-filesystem.rst

    and feels like a move on the file system for you is actually a move plus a content change for Git.

+   An additional piece of background information: A :command:`datalad save` command internally uses a :command:`git commit` to save changes to a dataset to its history.
+   :command:`git commit` in turn triggers a :command:`git annex fix` command.
+This Git-annex command fixes up links that have become broken to again point to annexed content, and is responsible for cleaning up what needs to be cleaned up.
+Thanks, Git-annex!

 Therefore, while it might be startling if you've moved a file and can't open it directly afterwards, everything